ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

   EVC mode is not enabled for any existing or new deployments on V4 servers.
   {:note}

 * VMware Cloud Foundation deployments that were deployed before 22 May and are therefore using V3 servers, will now order V4 servers when a new node is added to the instance.
 These servers have 256 GB of memory.
 If you require 512 GB of memory, after you add the servers, open a support ticket to request a server upgrade to 512 GB of memory.
-For more information about contacting IBM Support, see [Contacting IBM Support](/docs/services/vmwaresolutions?topic=vmware-solutions-trbl_support).

 ### Update process requirements
 {: #relnotes_v17-update-process}

-Depending on the complexity of your Cloud Foundation instance deployment and whether you have a multi-site configuration, the update process might require a sequence of steps that you must complete as displayed on the **Update and Patch** tab on the console.
+Depending on the complexity of your Cloud Foundation instance deployment and whether you have a multi-site configuration, the update process might require a sequence of steps that you must complete on the console.

 ## Updates for VMware vCenter Server instances
 {: #relnotes_v17-vcs}